ellennickles/tis-services/README.md

 ## Part 1: Gather / generate the data
 We need a corpus of conversational turns for Allison's [Semantic Similarity Chatbot](https://gist.github.com/aparrish/114dd7018134c5da80bae0a101866581).

-For our project we created a spreadsheet with four columns (no headers), and the code in `tis-setup.py` relies on this structure:
+Create a spreadsheet with four columns (no headers)--the code in `tis_setup.py` relies on this structure:
    1. row number
    2. data source
    3. speaker's name